All Episodes

 And there are two types of people.

-Well the first group consists of very influential people worldwide from every field of human
+The first group consists of very influential people worldwide from every field of human endeavor.

-to influence not only their professional peers but also vast segments of the population.
+And they share one very important attribute, and that's credibility, the capacity to influence not only their professional peers, but also vast segments of the population.

-And these are the people who have been named, they have been given the title of Ambassador.
+And these are the people who have been named, they've been given the title of ambassador.

 These are the very important people.

-Then there's a secondary group which I belong to and they gave us the title of Deputy Envoy.
+Then there's a secondary group which I belong to, and they call us, they gave us the title of deputy envoy.

 And in my case, I was chosen to write what they called a white paper to just kind of give a general overview of what the people can expect as the process of contact begins to take place and then does take place over the next 10 to 12 years.